 Following the long Labour government between 1935 and 1949 came the lengthy prime ministerial terms of National Party leaders Sidney Holland (1949–57) and Keith Holyoake (1957, 1960–72), broken only briefly by Walter Nash’s Labour government between 1957 and 1960.

 Many saw the 1972 election of 49-year-old Labour Prime Minister Norman Kirk as a fresh start.
-The average age of incoming prime ministers between 1912 and 1972 was 66, but after Kirk they were younger, an average of 47 years.
+The average age of incoming prime ministers between 1912 and 1972 was 61, but after Kirk they were younger, averaging 47 years.
 Only Robert Muldoon and Bill English (both 54) and Jim Bolger (55) came to office in their 50s.
-Some young prime ministers were also relative novices.
-Neither David Lange (1984–89) nor John Key (2008-16), served long parliamentary apprenticeships.
+Some young prime ministers were also relative political novices.
+Neither David Lange (1984–89) nor John Key (2008-16) served long parliamentary apprenticeships.
 At 37, Jacinda Ardern was New Zealand's youngest prime minister since 1856 when she took office in 2017.
 She gave birth while in office, one of the few leaders anywhere in the world to have done so.
 Chris Hipkins, who took over from her as prime minister in January 2023, was not much older at 44, having cut his teeth in the world of student politics at Victoria University of Wellington, and then entered Parliament in 2008, at the same election as Ardern.

 Post-prime ministerial posts